1. Thy clothes shall skim thy body. Not cling. Not billow.

 5. Thou shalt remember that sizing is not consistent across brands.

-A medium at Old Navy isn’t going to fit the same as a medium from Calvin Klein.
+A medium at Old Navy isn’t going to fit the same as a medium from Brooks Brothers.
 It’s entirely possible to sway between a 38R, 39R, 40S, and 40R in suit sizes, and Small, Medium, and Large in off the rack stuff.
 Just depends on who makes it.

 6. Thou shalt get thy dress shirts tailored.